In this blog

 10. Kylie Cosmetics

-Driven by Kylie Jenner’s massive influencer following, Kylie Cosmetics exemplifies how celebrity-backed ecommerce can scale globally.
-The brand launched directly online, leveraging Kylie’s social media platforms and personal brand to drive instant traffic.
+Kylie Cosmetics shows how celebrity-backed ecommerce can scale globally, driven by Kylie Jenner's massive influencer following.
+The brand launched directly online, using Kylie's social media platforms and personal brand to drive instant traffic.

 Kylie Cosmetics maintains high conversion rates by offering exclusive drops, bundles, and seasonal product launches.
 They have optimized their online store for impulse purchases while maintaining brand consistency across channels.